Idealist logoidealist

 You can still get healthcare without insurance, though you’ll have fewer choices.
 Some providers won’t treat patients who don’t have coverage.

 The Affordable Care Act does charge a tax penalty for going uninsured.
-If you’re uninsured for three full, consecutive months (every day in the month) you’ll get charged either a flat rate or a small percentage of your income, whichever is higher.
-You may save more money purchasing a plan!
+If you’re uninsured for three full, consecutive months (every day in the month), you’ll get charged either a flat rate or a small percentage of your income, whichever is higher.
+So keep in mind that you may save money by purchasing a plan!

 If you can afford Marketplace or private insurance, it’s a good idea to get coverage even if you’re healthy.
 The insurance marketplace relies on healthy people opting into coverage to keep costs reasonable for everyone.
 You benefit too, since you’re covered if the unexpected happens.
 It’s a win-win situation.